mannydwal209/CMPE140_RISCV_Sim/README.md

 The simulator must support the following features -

 1. Provide the user a prompt with following options -
    a. ‘r’ runs the entire program in one go till it hits a breakpoint or exits.
+Logically correct
-   b. ‘s’ runs the next instruction and then stops and waits for next command
+   b. ‘s’ runs the next instruction and then stops and waits for next command Logically correct
    c. ‘x0’ to ‘x31’ return the contents of the register from the register le (x0 must always stay 0).
    d.
 ‘0x12345678’ returns the contents from the address 0x12345678 in the data memory.
    This should work for all 32 bit addresses, the value shown above is an example.